tpoliveira-mariana/unbabel-challenge/README.md

 In fact, unless an event happened at an exact minute (eg. `"2018-12-26 18:25:00.000000"`) its `timestamp` is rounded to the next one:
 `18:11:08.509654` -> `18:12:00.000000`

-Next, the column `delta_ts` is added to the clean dataset.
-It contains the difference (in minutes) between each timestamp and the one that preceeds it.
+Next, the column `timestep` is added to the clean dataset.
+It contains the cumulative sum of the differences (in minutes) between each timestamp and the one that preceeds it.
-This information is of use step 3.
+This information is useful in step 3.

 Unsurprisingly, `moving_average()` computes the moving average for the `duration` field of the events received as input.
 I am considering that whenever no events were registered in a window, the `average_delivery_time` for the corresponding minute is `0`.